 Sponsored by TIAA, Segal, Fidelity Investments, PageUp, PeopleAdminYou are invited to be part of our next CUPA-HR 21-Day Equity Habit Building Challenge for higher education leaders.
 The concept of the 21-day challenge was introduced several years ago by diversity expert Eddie Moore, Jr. to create greater understanding of the intersections of race, power, privilege, supremacy, oppression and equity.

 Join us as we work to create effective habits in support of social justice by immersing ourselves in a daily exploration of inequity, injustice and what we can do to implement real change.
-Although we encourage you to take the previous 21-day challenges, now available on demand, it is not a prerequisite for participating in this one.
+Although we encourage you to take the previous 21-day challenges, also available on demand, it is not a prerequisite for participating in this one.

 21-Day Challenges are open to CUPA-HR members only.
 All employees at member organizations are considered members of CUPA-HR and only need a CUPA-HR web account linked to their organization to register for the challenge.

 Need help?
 We’re here for you!
 Contact CUPA-HR.

 The password can be found in your weekly challenge email from CUPA-HR.

 Self Awareness and Accountability